Sweet.tv: FAST channels

 Launched in August 2022, FAST channels offer content with movies, TV series, children's programs, interviews, travel, cooking and comedy.
 Currently, there are more than 50 channels available to watch for free on all devices, both for SWEET.TV subscribers and all other users.

 Video on demand

 SWEET.TV provides video-on-demand services for more than 10,000 movies and TV shows that can be viewed in high quality.
 The content is available in the local and original languages (usually English).
 The platform offers movies and TV series from Disney, Paramount, Universal, and Sony studios.

 Regarding Ukrainian dubbing, in November 2020, the-village.com.ua reported that 95% of content on SWEET.TV is available with high-quality Ukrainian dubbing or voice-over.

-Ukrainian-language content (SWEET.TV Originals)
+Original programming

-Since 2020, SWEET.TV produces its own Ukrainian-language SWEET.TV Originals.
-In December 2020, SWEET.TV created the comedy sitcom miniseries Startupers.
+Since 2020, Sweet tv produces its own Ukrainian-language Sweet tv Originals.
+In November 2020, the platform released a sitcom miniseries Startapery.
 In September 2021, it created the TV program National Liberation Soloist (a stand-up recording by comedian Andriy Shchegel)."

+On January 22, 2026, Sweet tv announced new original programming slated for release in 2026.
+The platform revealed new Ukrainian adaptations of previously adapted international formats, Star Academy and So You Think You Can Dance, which will be produced by Volodymyr Zavadiuk's Big Entertainment Shows.
+Sweet tv also announced that it had acquired the rights to additional show formats, including Name That Tune, Destination X, and Would I Lie To You?.